Astha5487/mood-of-the-city/README.md

 <div align="center">

-Built for **Mindcase Hackathon 2025** · Made with 🎵 and Python
+Built for **Mid-Prep TechGC** · Made with 🎵 and Python

-*If this made you curious about what your city is feeling — that's the whole point.*
+*If this made you curious about what your city is feeling - that's the whole point.*

 </div>